City Year Jacksonville

 Managing Director of People, Operations, and Strategy

-Hannah is a happy mom and wife and is proud to raise her in the community that raised her.
+Hannah and her husband Danny are happy parents to their daughter, Raelynn; and she is so proud to raise her daughter in the community that raised her.